epimorphics/elda/docs/E1.3.0-SNAPSHOT/index.md

     mvn clean package

-After compiling, the runnable `.jar` file will be in `./elda-standalone/target/elda-standalone.war`.
-Alternatively, you can start the Jetty web server that is supplied with Elda by running the following command *from the `elda-standalone` sub-directory*:
+After compiling, the runnable `.jar` file will be in `./elda-standalone/target/elda-standalone.jar`.

-    java -jar start.jar

 If you can't use port 8080
 --------------------------

 Your computer may already be using port 8080 for some local service.
-In that case, you can start Elda from the command line (this wont' work when double-clicking in a file manager) with:
+In that case, you can start Elda from the command line (this won't work when double-clicking in a file manager) with:

     java -jar standalone.jar -Djetty.port=NNNN

-or, if you're starting from the unzipped Elda directory,

-    java -Djetty.port=NNNN -jar start.jar

-where NNNN is the port of your choice.
-Note: the `-D` comes after `standalone.jar`, but before `start.jar`.

 To change the port number without having to supply a `-Djetty.port` command line option every time, in the Elda directory edit the